hrubiak/PyRadiant/README.md

     conda install pyqt numpy scipy h5py qtpy pyqtgraph pip install dateutils lmfit pyshortcuts

-The program itself can then be run by going into the "t-rax" directory and type:
+The program itself can then be run by going into the "t-view" directory and type:

-    python run_t-rax.py
+    python run_t-view.py